Find Someone

 Phone numbers: Additional info:

-• Bio: I am a historian of modern North Africa and Europe, focusing on the intersections among environment, colonialism, and technology.
-My current book project, expanding on my doctoral dissertation, examines French efforts to remake the urban and rural environments of its North African colonies through the implementation of large-scale development projects.
-As a historian with many years of secondary teaching experience in both public and private school settings, I teach courses and oversee candidates in the department's social studies teacher preparation program.
-I'm also happy to work with students on projects related to environmental history, colonialism, or the Mediterranean World.
+• Bio: I am a historian of modern North Africa and France, studying the intersections among environment, colonialism, urbanism, and technology.
+My work examines environmental knowledge and spatial perceptions, analyzing how these abstract notions translate into attempts to remake built and natural environments.
+In addition to my work in French colonial history, I also have backgrounds in Russian and Central Asian history, as well as an interest in the environmental history of the American West.
+My current book project, expanding on my doctoral dissertation, examines French efforts to remake the urban and rural landscapes of its North African colonies through the implementation of large-scale development projects.
+For this project, have conducted archival and field work across France and the Maghreb.
+As a historian with many years of secondary teaching experience in both public and private school settings, I teach courses and oversee candidates in the history department’s social studies teacher preparation program.
+I also currently serve as the Deputy Editor of Environment and History, a journal published by The White Horse Press.

-• Areas of interest: environmental history, colonialism, North Africa, Europe, social studies teacher education, secondary curriculum
+• Areas of interest: environmental history, colonialism, urban history, North Africa, Europe, social studies teacher education, secondary curriculum

 • Education: PhD, University at Albany; MA, University at Albany; BA & BS, Massachusetts College of Liberal Arts